Key Points

 Do you want a dog that makes all your neighbors jealous?
 When you’re walking down the block with your Samoyed, you’ll draw attention.
 These snow-white beauties are working dogs, originally meant to pull sleds in the frozen winter wonderland of Russia’s far north.

 As domestic pets, they’re quirky, loyal, and super smart.
 They’re also known for being a little aloof, especially with anyone outside their family.
-No, they don’t want any snuggling with strangers!
-They will accept treats, however.
+So no, they do not want to snuggle with strangers, but they will accept treats.

 Old English Sheepdog

-This dog makes every list of the fluffiest dog breeds – for good reason.
-There’s something both loveable and humorous about the old English sheepdog, perhaps because It’s had a starring role in cartoon classics like The Little Mermaid and Looney Tunes.
+There’s something both lovable and humorous about the old English sheepdog, perhaps because it’s had a starring role in cartoon classics like The Little Mermaid and Looney Tunes.

-Despite its shaggy smiles, the sheepdog is a real worker on a sheep farm, where their herding abilities keep everybody in line.
+Today, sheepdogs still work on sheep farms, where their herding abilities keep everybody in line.

 American Eskimo Dog

-The Eskie is an active, busy dog that can weigh up to 30 pounds on the high end.
-With a snowy white coat and loads of fluff, they’re eye-catching at the dog park.
+The Eskie is an active, busy dog that can weigh up to 35 pounds on the high end.
+With snowy white coats and loads of fluff, they’re eye-catching at the dog park.

 Poodle

-Though you might picture a fancy French pup when you hear the word “poodle,” this breed actually originates from Germany – and was originally used to hunt!
+Though you might picture a fancy French pup when you hear the word “poodle,” this breed originates from Germany – and was originally used to hunt.
 The poodle is a water dog that loves to swim and is easy to train.

 Ranging from the biggest standard poodle to the tiny miniature version, and sporting a variety of coat colors, this pup is justifiably popular worldwide.
-If daily brushing doesn’t appeal to you, consider a poodle – their coats are thick and soft but also hypoallergenic.
-This means they aren’t big shedders and are less likely to fill your home with dander (the true cause of pet allergies).
+Their coats are thick and soft but also hypoallergenic, which means they aren’t big shedders and are less likely to fill your home with dander (the true cause of pet allergies).

 Bernese Mountain Dog